 The job interview is a key activity for an employer in finding a candidate that is a skilled, "right fit" for a position.
 The interview process allows for the relay of specific information about a candidate's skills, work experience, and background that cannot be obtained from a job application alone.
 Supervisors must be cautioned, however, in order to avoid interviewing practices that could be deemed unfair or discriminatory.
 View the Idaho Interview Guide (PDF) on effectively performing job interviews to gather insightful information about a candidate, while avoiding practices that may lead to legal issues for the City.

 The City of Idaho Falls requires that all regular new hires successfully pass a background check prior to employment.
 A supervisor or manager may offer a final candidate for an open position a conditional offer of employment, but a candidate cannot start work until the background check is complete.
-The first step in the background check process is for the candidate to complete an Authorization Release Form (PDF).
-Please return this form to Human Resources to initiate the background check.
 If a negative issue arises from the background check, Human Resources will inform and work with the supervisor and Division Director to make a hiring decision that is in the best interests of the City.

 Onboarding New Employees

 Getting new employees introduced, oriented and comfortable with their work environment early on will increase their chances of being successful and productive employees in the long run.
-To help managers in doing this, a New Team Member Checklist (PDF) is now available to help supervisors/managers ensure that essential information is passed to the new employees, and appropriate activities are arranged to get employees up and running from the first day of employment through their first 90 days.
+Human Resources will reach out to new employees to complete the onboarding process.